StefSM1/RecurseForge/README.md

                                   ...
 ```

-Instead of dumping an entire codebase into the agent's prompt (which would blow up VRAM), the agent sees a compressed **XML map** of class names, function signatures, and line numbers.
-In 65k-context mode, the default map budget is 4096 tokens: large enough to be useful, still small enough to avoid turning every sub-agent call into a full-codebase prompt.
-When it needs actual code, it requests specific files or symbols via the `/lookup` endpoint.
+Instead of dumping an entire codebase into the agent's prompt, the agent sees a
+compressed **XML map** of class names, function signatures, and line numbers.
+In
+65K-context mode, the default map budget is 4096 tokens: large enough to be useful,
+still small enough to avoid turning every child call into a full-codebase prompt.
+The server exposes `/lookup` for specific files and symbols, but the current graph does
+not invoke targeted lookup automatically yet; that belongs to the later retrieval work.

 ---